jserc/burial-mound-volume-tool/README.md

 ## To do list (functionality)
 In priority order:

+1. Replace initial 4 clicks with popup prompts and add instruction and examples within the popups.
-1. Get the export to .csv function working consistantly
+2. Get the export to .csv function working consistantly
-2. Get a photo upload function working properly (either automatically cycle through photos and save .CSV with the same name if mound photos have a unique ID or allow user to select photos individually and choose output name).
+3. Get a photo upload function working properly (either automatically cycle through photos and save .CSV with the same name if mound photos have a unique ID or allow user to select photos individually and choose output name).
 Naming of photos will be fixed as part of this process.
-3. Build all postprocessing data calculations for mound volume in (rather then relying on postprocessing data in excel)
+4. Build all postprocessing data calculations for mound volume in (rather then relying on postprocessing data in excel)

 ## To do list (testing)